Gangadhar Stone Inscription of Viśvavarman

-The Gangadhar Stone Inscription of Viśvavarman is an epigraphic record documenting the construction of a temple at Gangadhar town in the fifth century during the reign of the Aulikara king Viśvavarman.
+The Gangadhar Stone Inscription of Viśvavarman is an epigraphic record documenting that documents of a temple at Gangadhar town in the fifth century during the reign of the Aulikara king Viśvavarman.

 Location

 Gangadhar is located in Jhalawar district, Kota division, Rajasthan, India.
 The town occupies an old fortified and moated site on the banks of the Kali Sindh River.

 Publication

 The text of the Gangadhar inscription was edited and published by John Faithfull Fleet in 1888.
 It was subsequently edited by D. C. Sircar.

 Description and Contents

 The inscription, written in Sanskrit, records the building of a temple of Viṣṇu and an accompanying shrine for the mother goddesses or Mātṛkas by a king's minister named Mayūrākṣaka.
 The goddess shrine is specifically described as a "terrifying abode of the divine Mothers" (mātṛṇāṃ veśmātyugraṃ).
 The inscription is dated anno 480, on the bright thirteenth day of the month Kārttika.
 The year corresponds to 423-24 CE.